Avoid a Frozen Disaster: 9 Crucial Winter Camping Gear You Need!

 How can I keep my hands warm while camping in winter?

-Wear a liner glove underneath a waterproof, insulated mitten combo.
-Bring backups in case one gets wet.
+Wear two gloves.
+Wear a thin glove inside a waterproof, warm mitten.
+Bring extra gloves in case one gets wet.

 What kind of headlamp best is for winter camping?